bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-10-07

+We are working on implementing 2-d range tree.

 ## 2019-09-08

 We are halting our work on fast matrix multiplication.